eebop/Malefic/README.md

     draw (draw)() 0b0100
       draw the  color on the screen at the intersection of the

-other commands
+other commands:

   jump (jump)(line) 0b0101
     jump to (absolute) line <line>

   jpfz (jump if zero)(line) 0b0110
     jump to line <line> if the main register contains zero

   jfnz (jump if not zero)(line) 0b0111
     jump to line <line> if the main register does not contain zero

   semr (set the main register)(value) 0b1000
     set the main register to <value>

   rpnx (replace next)(reg) 0b1001
     instead of the next instruction from special memory, load it from the word in register reg

   add (add)(value) 0b1010
     add value to main register, and place it in the main register

   sub (sub)(value) 0b1011
     subtract value from main register, and place it in the main register

-swir (switch register) (reg) 0b1100 set the main register to register <reg>
+  swir (switch register) (reg) 0b1100
+    set the main register to register <reg>

-band (boolean and) (value) 0b1101 boolean and value and main register together, putting the output into main register
+  band (boolean and) (value) 0b1101
+    boolean and value and main register together, putting the output into main register

-rplz (replace if zero)() 0b1110 if main register contains a value that is less than zero, replace it with zero
+  rplz (replace if zero)() 0b1110
+    if main register contains a value that is less than zero, replace it with zero

-rnxi (replace next instruction)(instruction) 0b1111 NOT IMPLEMENTED replace the next instruction with instruction <instruction>
+  rnxi (replace next instruction)(instruction) 0b1111 NOT IMPLEMENTED
+    replace the next instruction with instruction <instruction>